Terms and Conditions of Your Aid

-- If you have not been admitted to your Wait Listed class and have not received all of your aid funds by the time your bill is due, you will need to pay your bill to avoid a late fee.
+- If you are not admitted to your wait-listed class and have not received all of your aid by the time your bill is due, pay your bill to avoid a late fee.

-- Once you are admitted to the Wait Listed class and/or your enrollment level is full-time, your remaining aid funds will be credited to your student account.
-If you have already paid your bill and you would like a check for the credited amount, you must request a credit release from Student Financial Services.
+- Once you are admitted to the wait-listed class and you are enrolled full-time, remaining aid funds will be credited to your student account.
+If you have already paid your bill and you would like a check for the credited amount, contact Student Financial Services.

-- Remember that whenever you are admitted to the class, you will also be billed for the additional credit hours.
+- If your are admitted to the class, you will be billed for those additional credit hours.

 • REQUIRED ATTENDANCE

-Please remember that enrolling in courses is not enough to secure your financial aid.
+Enrolling in courses is not enough to secure your financial aid.
 You must also attend the courses in which you enroll.
-The Office of Financial Aid is required to verify that students who receive a non-passing grade (any grade other than A, B, C, D, I, P, S or Y) in any class actually began attending the class.
-For example, if you receive an E or an NR in a course, or no grade is reported, we will follow up to determine whether or not you attended the class.
+The Office of Financial Aid is required to verify that students who receive a non-passing grade (any grade other than A, B, C, D, I, P, S or Y) actually attended or participated in the class.
+For example, if you receive an E or an NR in a course, or no grade is reported, we will follow up to determine whether or not you attended or participated.